ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

          )
       ])

-This launch file will launch the same ``turtlesim_node``, but with different parameter values.
-However, in that particular case, parameters are loaded directly from the YAML configuration file.
+This launch file will launch the same ``turtlesim_node`` with parameter values that are loaded directly from the YAML configuration file.
-Defining arguments and parameters in YAML files makes it easy to store and load a higher number of variables.
+Defining arguments and parameters in YAML files makes it easy to store and load a large number of variables.
-In addition to that, YAML files can be easily exported from the current ``ros2 param`` list.
+In addition, YAML files can be easily exported from the current ``ros2 param`` list.
 To learn how to do that, refer to the the :ref:`Understanding ROS 2 parameters <ROS2Params>` tutorial.

-Let's now create a ``turtlesim.yaml`` that launch file loads in the ``/config`` folder of our package.
+Let's now create a configuration file, ``turtlesim.yaml``, in the ``/config`` folder of our package, which will be loaded by our launch file.

 .. code-block:: YAML